aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 This lab provides a tutorial on how to use Inferentia to accelerate deep learning inference workloads on EKS.
 In this lab we will:

+1. Create a Karpenter NodePool to provision Inferentia and Trainium EC2 instances
-1. Compile a ResNet-50 pre-trained model for use with AWS Inferentia
+2. Compile a ResNet-50 pre-trained model for use with AWS Inferentia using a Trainium instance
-2. Upload this model to an S3 Bucket for later use
+3. Upload this model to an S3 Bucket for later use
-3. Create a Karpenter NodePool to provision Inferentia EC2 instances
-4. Launch an inference Pod that uses our previous model to run our inference against

-Let's get started.
+4. Launch an inference Pod that uses our previous model to run our inference against Let's get started.